Morning, Wednesday, 20th May 2020

 - The independent review of HS2 - which will examine the project affordability, deliverability, benefits, scope, and phasing;

 - The Old Oak and Park Royal Development Corporation’s (OPDC) development plan for the OPDC area - and the subsequent interim report from the planning inspector; and

 - The Mayor of London’s draft new London Plan - with its broad spatial development strategy for Greater London.

-- The development of Old Oak and Park Royal: Progress and next steps;
+- The development of Old Oak and Park Royal - progress and next steps;

-- The future of Old Oak Common Station - implications of independent review of HS2; and
+- The future of Old Oak Common Station - implications of independent review of HS2;

-- Delivering an integrated transport hub - practicalities, future proofing and community engagement;
+- Delivering an integrated transport hub - practicalities, future-proofing, and community engagement;

-- Priorities for regeneration across North West London and implementing the OPDC local plan - housing, skills and economic development; and
+- Priorities for regeneration across North West London and implementing the OPDC local plan - housing, skills, and economic development; and

 - Next steps for developing North West London and the impact of the new London Plan.